-Aside from still being the friendliest festival of shotokan around, we always want to push forward and improve, so have taken on board feedback from 2018 attendees and instructors to make a better paced, more balanced, and varied program for 2019!
-All will be revealed, and we look forward to seeing you there!
+Aside from still being the friendliest festival of shotokan around, we always want to push forward and improve, so have taken on board feedback from previous attendees and hope that this year’s SHOTORAMA will be the best yet!
+All will be revealed soon, and we look forward to seeing you there!
 Bring your friends, your club, your family!
 If it’s safe to do so 🙂

 In the meantime, here is the origin story for the legend of SHOTORAMA, passed down in whispers through the (couple of) years.
 Gather close around the fire, and I will tell the tale…

 The fantastical yet true origin story of SHOTORAMA.

 While it may not be possible to draw a direct line from the Woodstock Festival of 1969 across some 5000 km and fifty years to Guildford in 2018, it doesn’t mean we won’t try.
 The connection is not the place, or the time, or anyone being at both, or what happened at either, or anything like that.
 It’s a connection of spirit, and possibly also comfortable clothing.
 One seemingly ordinary Thursday, over a drink after a club training at Kanshin, a small group of karateka got to talking.
 Who they were (it was us), and why they were there (karate, as mentioned already), is now lost to history.
 It is now simply thought of as: the beginning.
 Idle talk, friendly chatter, with no-one suspecting that this was a beginning of something never seen before.
 Opinions, thoughts, and yes even frustrations were aired, and echoed, and piece by piece a manifesto was drawn up for what would, as you already know, become known as SHOTORAMA.
 A new name, conjured later as a vessel for the meaning we poured into it.